CMS-Enterprise/sbom-harbor/book/src/component-model/tasks.md

 ## Tasks

-A `Task` records an instance of a `TaskProvider` process that is run against a Harbor instance.

-Some task

-You can  think of this as unit of work.
-The enrichment engine is modeled as a set of `TaskProvider` services.
-You can build a service that implements the `TaskProvider` trait and record details about each instantiation of the process using a `Task` entity.
+A `Task` records that an instance of a process was run in a Harbor environment.
+It may be helpful to think of a task as unit of work.
+The enrichment engine is implemented as a set of services that implement the `TaskProvider` trait.
+You can build a service that implements the `TaskProvider` trait and unless you override the key default functions, Harbor will record details about each instantiation of the process by storing an instance of a `Task` entity.

 The `TaskProvider` trait has the following interface.